kismetwireless/kismet-docs/readme/006-packages.md

 redirect_from:
   - /docs/howto/repos_deb/
 ---

+These repositories contain the latest Kismet versions, which may not be available in the standard repositories for your distribution; distributions typically pick up new releases at relatively long intervals, and will not include git or beta versions in the official packages.

 There are automatically-built repositories for Kismet on several Linux distributions.
 More are being added over time, and your distribution may already have modern packages (Pentoo, for instance).

-These repositories contain the latest Kismet versions, which may not be available in the standard repositories for your distribution; distributions typically pick up new releases at relatively long intervals, and will not include git or beta versions in the official packages.

 ## Remove any installed Kismet
-You will need to remove any installed Kismet code.
+Before you switch to using packages, you will need to remove any installed Kismet code.

-If you installed *from a Kismet package in your distribution*, remove it:
+If you installed *from a Kismet package in your distribution*, remove it.
+For instance, for Debian-based distributions like Ubuntu, Kali, Mint, or Debian proper:

 ```bash
 $ sudo apt remove kismet kismet-plugins
 ```

 If you installed *Kismet from source* yourself, either the old Kismet or the new Kismet git or beta code, you will need to remove it.
-Asssuming you installed it in the default location:
+Assuming you installed it in the default location:

 ```bash
 $ sudo rm -rfv /usr/local/bin/kismet* /usr/local/share/kismet* /usr/local/etc/kismet*
 ```

+Once you have switched to using the Kismet packages here, you should be able to upgrade with the standard distribution tools.

 ## Release or git
 If you'd like to be on the cutting edge of testing, you can pull Kismet from nightly git builds.
 These builds take the latest git version and compile it - this version has all the absolutely latest features, but also is the most likely to have new, exciting bugs.
 The git version is *generally* fine to use, but is not recommended for installations that need consistency or long-term support.